Betrayal and Infidelity

 You do not have

-to figure this out alone
+to face this alone

-This practice serves individuals and couples navigating betrayal and infidelity in Hermosa Beach, Manhattan Beach, the South Bay, and across California via telehealth.
+I work with individuals and couples navigating betrayal and infidelity in Hermosa Beach, Manhattan Beach, the South Bay, and across California via telehealth.